Building in the Wildland

 Other Considerations

-Local jurisdictions can amend the California Building Code, so always consult your local building official and hire a licensed contractor who understands Chapter 7A.
-Consider Chapter 7A complaint products when you are replacing an exterior building component.
+Local jurisdictions can amend the California Wildland-Urban-Interface Code, so always consult your local building official and hire a licensed contractor who understands the CWUI Code.
+Consider CWUI compliant products when you are replacing an exterior building component.

 Helpful Resources